sshoogr/sshoogr/README.md

 The following list gives an overview of the available configuration options:

- - `defaultHost`, `defaultUser`, `defaultPassword`, `defaultPort` (defaults to 22) - Default host, user name, password or port to use in remote connection in case they are not specified in some other way (through `url`, `host`, `port`, `user` or `password` properties inside `remoteSession` method).
+ - `defaultHost`, `defaultUser`, `defaultPassword`, `defaultPort` (defaults to 22) - Default host, user name, password or port to use in remote connection in case they are not specified in some other way (through `url`, `host`, `port`, `user` or `password` properties inside the `remoteSession` method).
- - `defaultKeyFile` - Default key file to use in remote connection in case it is not specified through keyFile property inside remoteSession method.
-Key file is an alternative mechanism to using passwords.
+ - `defaultKeyFile` - Default key file to use in remote connection in case it is not specified through the `keyFile` property inside the `remoteSession` method.
- - `failOnError` (defaults to true) - If set to true, failed remote commands and file operations will fail the build.
+ - `failOnError` (defaults to true) - If set to true, failed remote commands and file operations will throw an exception.
- - `verbose` (defaults to false) - If set to true, library produces more debug output.
+ - `verbose` (defaults to false) - If set to true, the library produces more debug output.

 The `sshOptions` may also contain a nested `execOptions` structure, which defines remote command execution (see "Executing commands" section) options.
 It has the following properties:

  - `showOutput` (defaults to true) - If set to true, remote command output is printed.
  - `showCommand` (defaults to true) - If set to true, remote command is printed.
  - `maxWait` (defaults to 0) - Number of milliseconds to wait for command to finish.
 If it is set to 0, then library will wait forever.
  - `succeedOnExitStatus` (defaults to 0) - Exit code that indicates commands success.
 If command returns different exit code, then build will fail.
  - `outputFile` - File, to which to send command's output.
  - `appendFile` (defaults to false) - If outputFile is specified, then this option indicates if data should be appended or file should be created from scratch.
  - `failOnError` (defaults to true) - If set to true, failed remote commands will fail the build.
  - `verbose` (defaults to false) - If set to true, library produces more debug output.
  - `prefix` - String to prepend to each executed command, for example, "`sudo`".
  - `suffix` - String to append to each executed command, for example, "`>> output.log`".

-There is also a nested `scpOptions` structure, which defines remote file copying (see "File uploading/downloading" section) options.
+There is also a nested `scpOptions` structure, which defines remote file copying options (see "File uploading/downloading" section).
 It has the following properties:

  - `failOnError` (defaults to true) - If set to true, failed file operations will fail the build.
  - `showProgress` (defaults to false) - If set to true, library shows additional information regarding file upload/download progress.